-Parent child relationship consists of feelings, expectations and behavior.
+The parent-child relationship consists of feelings, expectations and behaviour.
 It starts building with the time of conception.
-Many of us have heard many a times by our elders saying “Be careful, of what you listen, see and think during pregnancy”.
+Many of us have heard many times by our elders saying “Be careful, of what you listen, see and think during pregnancy”.
 It is because the child understands and perceives the world through us, the way we feel and understand the outer world.
 After birth child does not learn what they are taught or what you want them to learn or the way you want them to behave.
-Their every learning, reaction and behavior depends on what they have observed.
+Their every learning, reaction and behaviour depend on what they have observed.
 They observe from parents.

 The quality of the parent-child relationship is affected by the parent’s age, experience, self-confidence and self-esteem.
 Parental self-confidence is an indicator of parental competence.
 Mothers who believe that they are effective parents are more competent than mothers who feel incompetent.
 Also, mothers who see themselves effective also tend to believe their infants as less difficult to handle.

-They show respect for the opinion of each children by allowing them to be different.
-Although, there are rules in the household, the parents allow discussion if the children do not understand or agree the rules.
-This style of parenting often results in children who have high elf-esteem and are independent,inquisitive, happy, assertive and interactive.
+They show respect for the opinion of each child by allowing them to be different.
+Although there are rules in the household, the parents allow discussion if the children do not understand or agree to the rules.
+This style of parenting often results in children who have high self-esteem and are independent, inquisitive, happy, assertive and interactive.

 They are neither responsive nor demanding.
-They maybe careless or unaware of the child’s need for affection and discipline.
-These children may grow as detached and can he higher number of psychological and behavioral issues than rest.
+They may be careless or unaware of the child’s need for affection and discipline.
+These children may grow as detached and can he higher number of psychological and behavioural issues than rest.

 Which style would you prefer?

-Answer to this question also depends on the parenting style that you have been brought up into.
+The answer to this question also depends on the parenting style that you have been brought up into.
 Neither of these styles can be said right or wrong.
 If there are pros of each then remember there will be cons also.
-Which style to adapt depends on your personality and can be merged with other style as per the situation and time.
-As your child grows he would require change in style of parenting as well as the child will face different situations.
+Which style to adapt depends on your personality and can be merged with another style as per the situation and time.
+As your child grows he would require a change in style of parenting, as well as the child, will face different situations.

 So as parents it is very important that we adapt to new challenges and work accordingly.
 Here are few pointers that could help you connect with your child better.